Ineffective multi-agency working

 Defence has a key role to play supporting lead government departments, devolved administrations and civil authorities as they prepare for, respond to, and recover from disruptive challenges and major national events.
 This joint doctrine publication provides both a military and non-military audience with the necessary guidance and practical understanding on how Defence can contribute military support in dealing with natural hazards, major incidents or malicious attacks against the UK and Crown Dependencies.
 Note: Whilst the UK armed forces use the terms tactical and operational to describe command levels, their hierarchy is the reverse with a military operational commander being senior to a tactical commander.
 For further information on command hierarchy see The Foundation for Incident Command – Levels of command.

-- Control measureManage congestion of radio communications on the incident ground
+- Control measureManage congestion of digital network communications on the incident ground